 Neutrality principles applied

-In October 2010 a questionnaire was developed in ECC WG FM / SRD/MG in cooperation with ETSI Task Group TG28 in ETSI Technical Committee ERM to investigate the industries experience with the regulatory parameters and framework of the frequency band 863-870 MHz.
+In October 2010 a questionnaire was developed in SRD/MG in cooperation with ETSI Task Group TG28 in ETSI Technical Committee ERM to investigate the industries experience with the regulatory parameters and framework of the frequency band 863-870 MHz.
 Although this is just one of the frequency ranges in ERC/REC 70-03[15] and the EC SRD decision the results give some insight in the industries requirements to place products on the market.
 The survey was answered by both established and new manufacturers, large and small from different sectors of industry.
 A few conclusions are that 2/3 of the respondents do not seen benefit in decreasing the number of application categories, about the same number of respondents thinks special treatment such as protection is justified.
 On the other hand half of the respondents support application and technology neutrality.
 From the answers we may conclude that application neutrality is more accepted than technology neutrality therefore application neutrality may be a key point for changing regulation in the future.
 This means that spectrum sharing is found important and applications with similar spectrum requirements should share spectrum to maximize the spectrum usage.
 A number of detailed ideas were given and are take into account in this revision or will be discussed at a later stage.

 From both the theoretical approach and the results of the survey we can conclude that predictability of spectrum availability is needed for some applications having specific requirements such as low latency, high reliability/availability or wideband data throughput.
 This requires a medium access definition for adaptive equipment.
 The current situation is that dynamic spectrum access regulations are underdeveloped but under the attention of the relevant ECC and ETSI groups.
 Existing techniques also need to be better evaluated, such as DAA (more sophisticated LBT + AFA), LDC, robust spread spectrum modulations or signal parameter requirements.
 The application of a MUF (Medium Utilisation Factor) may be used to make spectrum more application neutral.
 This is not a new concept it is mentioned in Recommendation ITU-R SM.1046-2 [26] and in ETSI ERM Task Group TG11 used the concept to devise the mitigation methods in standard ETSI EN 300 328 [31] On-going studies in ECC and ETSI show that the principle cannot be applied without caution and setting boundary conditions for each frequency range as explained in the previous sections.
 This is a task to be performed within ETSI